onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The olympics are a relic of a long gone era - they’re still great though - its cool that we have them but they’re not what we need

-talk about world leaders and how they're not real leaders, they're managers - with their worthless photo ops on G7/G20 - and their books
+talk about world leaders and how they're not real leaders, they're opportunists or at best merely managers - with their worthless photo ops and their books

 the many will evaluate the few instead of the few evaluating the many